fantauzzi/SFND_3D_Object_Tracking/README.md

  * **FP.4 Compute Camera-based TTC**

  Function `computeTTCCamera()` provides the  implementation.

-In estimating the time-to-collision, it uses the median among keypoints distance rations to mitigate the impact of outliers.
+ In estimating the time-to-collision, it uses the median among keypoints reciprocal distance ratios, to mitigate the impact of outliers.

  ![Screenshot](images/figure1.png "Table")

  * **FP.5 Performance Evaluation 1**

- Three frames with implausible lidar TTC estimate are frames no. 5, 6 and 7 (numbering the first frame where TTC is computed as 0), in any of the tested combinations of detector and descriptor.
+ Three frames with implausible lidar TTC estimate are frames no. 5, 6 and 7 (numbering the first frame where TTC is computed as 0).
 See pictures here below.

  ![Screenshot](images/figure7.png "Table")